ycpcs/cs101-spring2018/assign/assign01.md

 Submitting
 ==========

-Your design will be checked off in class on the day the designs are due.
+Your design will be collected in class on the day that designs are due.

 To submit your program, make sure your **Freefall.cpp** file is saved, and in the Cygwin window type the command